-In addition, as we obtain the majority of the solar cells that we use in our products from third parties, either directly or through toll manufacturing arrangements, we have limited control over the quality of a substantial portion of the solar cells we incorporate into our solar modules.
-Unlike solar modules, which are subject to certain uniform international standards, solar cells generally do not have uniform international standards, and it is often difficult to determine whether solar module product defects are a result of the solar cells or other components or reasons.
-In addition, we only recently began to produce our solar cells and have limited data as to the effectiveness and track record of these solar cells as used in our solar module products.
+We obtain some of the solar wafers and solar cells that we use in our products from third parties, either directly or through toll manufacturing arrangements, and we have limited control over the quality of that portion of the solar wafers and solar cells we incorporate into our solar modules.
+Unlike solar modules, which are subject to certain uniform international standards, solar wafers and solar cells generally do not have uniform international standards, and it is often difficult to determine whether solar module product defects are a result of the solar cells or other components or reasons.
 We also rely on third party suppliers for other components that we use in our products, such as glass, frame and backing for our solar modules, and electronic components for our specialty solar modules and products.
 Furthermore, the solar cells and other components that we purchase from third party suppliers are typically sold to us without any, or with only limited, warranty.
 The possibility of future product failures could cause us to incur substantial expense to repair or replace defective products.
 Furthermore, widespread product failures may damage our market reputation, reduce our market share and cause our revenues to decline.